-To further grow your wealth by investing, this involves buying financial assets such as shares, government and corporate bonds, and property.
-The main reason for investing and taking on additional risk you wouldn't have if you kept your money in cash is the hope of making a higher return.
+To further grow your wealth by investing, this involves buying financial assets such as shares, Government and corporate bonds, and property.
+The main reason for investing and taking on additional risk you wouldn't have if you kept your money in cash is the hope of making higher returns.
 The aim of investing for growth is that the investments you put your money into will increase in value over time.
-Ask yourself: am I prepared to accept a higher level of investment risk?
+Am I prepared to accept a higher level of investment risk?
 Have I set my investment goals based on my financial and lifestyle goals?